image via: pixabay.com

 image source: Unsplash

-A new toilet can cost anywhere from $ to $$$ depending on the model at which you are looking.
+A new toilet can be cheap or expensive depending on the model at which you are looking.
 Replacing your old toilet and installing a new one is something you can yourself, which means this project is a very affordable way to spruce up your bathroom.

 If you want a more modern design, a more comfortable toilet, or simply want to add a pop of color to your bathroom, replacing your toilet is well worth it.
 Keep in mind that replacing a toilet is a lot easier and cheaper if you choose a model with the same flange size and distance to the back wall.